-- a) accidental spills and/or releases of hydrogen, ammonia, chemicals, pesticides or any potentially hazardous substance on land or in air or water; - b) fire and explosion (e.g., hydrogen); - c) traffic accidents; - d) dislodging of a wind tower or turbine blade; - e) hurricanes and other natural disasters; - f) occupational hazards and human injuries; - g) failure of industrial water supply; - h) energy generation/transmission failure; - i) flaring and/or venting of hydrogen, ammonia or other gases in the event of a malfunction; - j) wildlife emergencies/incidents (e.g., bird mortality events of 10 or more birds in a single event, or an individual species at risk during a single event due to collisions with wind energy infrastructure); and - k) impacts to private, semi-private or public drinking water systems.
+- a) accidental spills and/or releases of hydrogen, ammonia, chemicals, pesticides or

+- b) fire, wildfire and explosion (e.g., hydrogen); - c) traffic accidents; - d) dislodging of a wind tower or turbine blade; - e) hurricanes and other natural disasters; - f) occupational hazards and human injuries; - g) failure of industrial water supply; - h) energy generation/transmission failure; - i) flaring and/or venting of hydrogen, ammonia or other gases in the event of a malfunction; - j) wildlife emergencies/incidents (e.g., bird mortality events of 10 or more birds in a single event, or an individual species at risk during a single event due to collisions with wind energy infrastructure); - k) impacts to private, semi-private or public drinking water systems; and - l) accidental discovery of historic resources.

-The Emergency Response / Contingency Plan shall establish an emergency communication strategy with those potentially affected and must describe the capacity of the Proponent / nearby communities to respond to each type of accident, malfunction, or emergency, including the availability of required response equipment and training.
+The Emergency Response / Contingency Plan shall establish an emergency communication strategy with those potentially affected and must describe the capacity of the Proponent / nearby communities / cottage areas to respond to each type of accident, malfunction, or emergency, including the availability of required response equipment and training.